-The seventeenth session, which begins day three of blogging, at the 2015 annual conference of the Society for Information Technology and Teacher Education related to K-12 online learning that I am blogging is:
+The twenty-second session, and the final one for day three of blogging, at the 2015 annual conference of the Society for Information Technology and Teacher Education related to K-12 online learning that I am blogging is:

 Research Panel on Professional Development and Teacher Preparation for K-12 Online and Blended Settings<Presentation: Paper #44226>

 This panel will bring together leading experts to explore the research related to teaching roles in K-12 online and blended classrooms.
 Scott Petri will discuss how MOOCs can be used as a mechanism for providing professional development for teachers in online and blended settings.
 Keryn Pratt will report on a how teachers are being preparing in New Zealand to support students at a distance and will highlight areas for improvement.
 Susan Poyo, Mary K. McVey, Mary Lucille Smith, and Tiffany Boury will discuss a new direction one teacher preparation program is taking to support teacher candidates in the development of pedagogy knowledge, content knowledge, and technology necessary for successful online instruction.
 Finally, Margie Johnson will discuss a qualitative descriptive case study used to explore the factors influencing the use of My HUB, an asynchronous professional development portal, and to identify the features district teachers perceived as useful for improving their teaching.